AnshThaker/pomopal/README.md

 # PomoPal
 PomoPal is a Pomodoro Timer designed to boost productivity for students.

-Run main.py located in src to run the program.
+To run this program, run main.py located in src.